longtimedeveloper/fonts2yaml/README.md

 If you do not specify any folders the tool defaults to using the `assets` folder.

 ![top-level or root folders](resources/assetsfoldertoplevel.jpg)

+### Support Font Files

+The tool is programmed to support fonts downloaded from <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>.
+The downloaded files all have a very specific naming convention that this tool understands.
+These below fonts are from Google Fonts.
+The naming convention fontfamily-weightstyle.extension where the style is optional.
+Fonts downloaded from other sources may not follow this naming convention and would not work as expected.
+If you run into a problem with a font name, please post the issue in the discussion tab and I'll look into possibly supporting it.

+        Montserrat-BoldItalic.ttf
+        SpaceMono-Bold.ttf

 ### Config file